joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 So any theory of consciousness needs to explain the connection between what is going on in the cerebral cortex and qualia.
-And additionally, it needs to explain why the *rest* of the body (portions of which are also made of neurons) is apparently *not* conscious.
+And additionally, it needs to explain why the *rest* of the body (some of which is also made of neurons) is apparently *not* conscious.
 There is something special going on in the cerebral cortex and only the cerebral cortex that seems to produce consciousness (as far as we can tell).